bhaskar20001/citruspay-ios-sdk/README.md

 + SignUp Key
 + SignUp Secret

-Note: Please DO NOT PROCEED if the above mentioned requirements have not been met.
+Note: Please ensure all the requirements mentioned above are met before PROCEEDing.

-## Installation
+## Setup

 ##### Everything has a beginning.
 For using a framework, it's installation.

-See the the latest [releases page](https://github.com/citruspay/citruspay-ios-sdk/releases)

 #### Using [CocoaPods](https://cocoapods.org/) (recommended)
 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command: